Deterministic factoring with oracles: Other oracles

+We now consider factoring using the order oracle \(\ORDER\), whose quantum counterpart is the core of Shor's algorithm.
+As explained in \cite{GrLaSmMo16}, when $\lambda(N)$ has very few divisors, having the order of an element is enough to factor $N$.
+It is doubtful that we can find an algorithm for all integers, since $\lambda(N)$ may have a lot of divisors that cannot help factoring $N$.

+Suppose we have the factorization of the order.
 As in~\S\ref{ssct:factphi}, we might consider a modified \(\ORDER\) that yields not only the order \(r\) of \(a\) modulo \(N\), but also the factorization of \(r\).
-Algorithm~\ref{algo_fact_ord} shows a straightforward way of making use of this additional information.
-If $N$ is not squarefree, then it is possible that $\gcd(r, N) \not= 1$, which gives us an easy factor of \(N\); (hence the check in Line \ref{gcdrN}).
+Algorithm~\ref{algo_fact_ord} shows a straightforward way to make use of this additional information.
+If $N$ is not squarefree, then it is possible that $\gcd(r, N) \not= 1$, which gives us an easy factor of \(N\) (hence the check in Line~\ref{gcdrN}).
 Algorithm \ref{algo_fact_ord} fails, returning $\emptyset$, if $a$ has order $r$ modulo every prime factor $p_i$ of~$N$, or if $r \mid p_i-1$ for all $i$, which implies that all divisors of $N$ are congruent to \(1\pmod{r}\).
 Then, if $r > N^{1/4+\varepsilon}$, we can conclude in deterministic polynomial time using Theorem~\ref{theorem:co-ho-na}.
+Another approach for large $r$ is given in~\cite{Zralek10}.